phillipjoveski/churchhill-house-html-css/docs/module-4/responsive-3.md

 B. the actual query enclosed within parentheses, containing a particular media feature (`max-device-width`) to inspect, followed by the target value (`480px`).

+### But what do I need to do?

+You need to write media queries that target different device sizes to ensure your website looks good across a wide range of screen sizes.

+!!! danger
+    Make sure you carefully read and consider the content on this page.
+You will discover that it is better to not set the breakpoints based on the size of the device, because there are far too many devices AND you can't predict the future.

 <hr>